INSURANCE AND FEES

 For a copy of our complete financial policy, please click here.

 Please arrive at least 15 minutes prior to your scheduled appointment time in order to complete your registration and medical forms.
 Remember also to bring your insurance card and a list of any medications you are currently taking, At your visit dilating drops may be administered to your eyes.
 Sunglasses will make your drive back to work or home more comfortable, but you may also bring a friend or family member with you to do the driving.

 To fill out Patient Medical History prior to your appointment, please click here.

 No two patient visits are exactly alike.
 The length of your appointment will depend on your specific needs and the complexity of any medical conditions you have.
 It’s our goal to schedule your appointments so that you receive the care you need with a minimum of delays.
 In some cases a return visit for additional testing may be necessary.

 It is the policy of Pacific Northwest Eye Associates to provide the best care possible for all of our patients.
-Please be considerate of other patients by providing 24 hours cancellation notice when you are unable to keep your appointment.
+Please be considerate of other patients by providing at least 24 hours cancellation notice when you are unable to keep your appointment.